wilson0x4d/X4DESO/X4D_Vendors/README.md

 ## Versions

+v1.7

+- When closing vendor, refresh bag state, allowing status bar updates to use cached data rather than constantly refresh bag state itself.
+- Workaround for case where ESO Store scene is still initializing and cannot handle coroutine modification of bag state or ZO's code will throw errors and require a reloadui.

 v1.6

 - Salting vendor keys to avoid name collisions for vendors which have same name, but exist in different zone (for example, AvA Quartermasters.)